 With the clip on its back, the 6th generation iPod nano can be attached to clothes, bags, and other items in many configurations.
-But, since its screen is square, clipping it in certain ways will leave the image on the screen sideways or upside down.
+But, since its screen is square, clipping it in certain orientations will leave the image on the screen sideways or upside down.

-Or it would, if not for one really neat feature.
+Or, it would, if not for one really neat feature.

 How Screen Rotation Works On Other Apple Devices

 Other Apple devices--like the iPhone, iPod touch, and iPad--all have screens that can reorient.
-That's because all three have accelerometers that allow the device to detect when it's been turned and adjust the screen to match its new physical orientation.
+That's because all three have accelerometers that allow the device to detect when it's been turned and automatically adjust the screen to match its new physical orientation.
 As a result, their screens are tall when held vertically and wide when held horizontally.

 How To It Works on the 6th Gen. Nano